This competition is open to:

 4.2.
 Competitors will be classified on a scale of 0 to 100 points.
 In order to award 1st, 2nd and 3rd prize competitors must obtain 75 or above points.

 4.3.
 In the event that the jury decide not to attribute any or one of the prizes, this decision is of their responsibility alone.

 1. This competition is aimed to contemporary solos with a minimum duration of 2' and maximum duration of 3’, that may be registered or not in the soloist category of the dancers' competition.
-In order to register the choreographer has to fill in the registration form and submit it until the 16th of February 2019.
-A confirmation of the payment should be sent with the registration form.
+In order to register the choreographer has to fill in the registration form on the website and submit it until the 15th of February 2020.

 2. There is no age limit for the choreographer.
 The interpreter can be any dancer, aged between 8 and 25 years old, who can either be a competitor or not in the dancers' competition.
 The choreographer can be the interpreter, if he/she is 25 years old or under.

 3. Competing choreographies should be original creations and should use contemporary dance techniques.
 The theme and music are the choreographer’s choice.
 Choreographic moments that occur without music will be counted as part of the choreography's duration.
 Choreographies that go beyond time limit (3') will be disqualified.

 4. In addition to other criteria to be defined by the jury, the choreographies will be evaluated taking into account originality, theme, the musical choice and the choreographies structure.